rdpeng/rprogdatascience/manuscript/parallel.md

 [1] 4
 ```

-The computer on which this is being written is a circa 2013 Mac Pro with 2 physical CPUs, each with 6 cores.
-Therefore, there are 12 physical cores.
-However, because each core allows for hyperthreading, each core is presented as 2 separate cores, allowing for 24 "logical" cores.
+The computer on which this is being written is a circa 2016 MacBook Pro (with Touch Bar) with 2 physical CPUs.
+However, because each core allows for hyperthreading, each core is presented as 2 separate cores, allowing for 4 "logical" cores.
 This is what `detectCores()` returns.
 On some systems you can call `detectCores(logical = FALSE)` to return the number of physical cores.

 ```r